appgardenstudios/hyaline/www/content/documentation/how-to/install-github-app.md

 ### 2. Setup Secrets and Environment Variables
 You will need to setup the following secrets and environment variables in the forked `hyaline-github-app-config` repository.

-TODO note about since Hyaline will be using a PAT to act within the org and whomever owns that name will be the name on the comments/PRs, we suggest using a service account (link to GitHub Doc)
-TODO A good way to do this is using a Service Account rather than creating a PAT from a user in the org.
-That service account will only need read access to the repos (since it )
+Note: Since Hyaline uses GitHub Personal Access Tokens (PATs) issued by you to act on your behalf, it is recommended to create a service account and use that account to issue the necessary tokens.
+This is so that the comments made by Hyaline on pull requests will use the service account name.
+The service account will need read access to each repository that the GitHub App has access to, and write access to the forked `hyaline-github-app-config` repository.

 #### Secrets
 The following repository secrets should be created in the forked `hyaline-github-app-config` repo: